willmitchell/scarsdale/README.md

 - support contract rendering and visualization
 - support higher level analysis and modeling

-# Example
+# Example 1: Simple

 In the example below, we have a kid in a candy store.
 This is obviously a real world scenario.
-With Scarsdale, we can use the same notation for capturing the

 ```
 contract:                            # Note 1: All contracts begin with a 'contract' node